 Insight · Buying · July 2026

-Pay-monthly websites: what you're actually signing.
+Pay-monthly websites: what you're signing.

 The appeal is real

-Do the three-year arithmetic
+Do the arithmetic on the full term

-• What's the total over 2–3 years?
+• What's the total cost over the full term?

 • Do I own the site, domain and content?